MarcusAdielsonGuichet/Test-Bench-Digital-Twin/CCX Files/README.md

 - Max increment value means the next increment calculation in the step needs to be at best done Max_increment_value seconds after the previous one

 Then we have our inputs(loads, contraints...)
-Constraints are identified with the "*Boundary" keycard (and can be repeated for as many constraints that need to be defined) and are followed by(section 7.4 CCX Manual):
+Constraints are identified with the "*Boundary, Op=default Mod(keep previous boundary)" keycard (and can be repeated for as many constraints that need to be defined) and are followed by(section 7.4 CCX Manual):
 - The node/node sets
 - The first degree of freedom affected
 - The last degree of freedom affected